Kota

 How Much Is the Invalidity Pension in Ireland?

-Invalidity Pension is paid at a maximum personal rate of €225.50.
+In 2025, Invalidity Pension is paid at a maximum personal rate of €249.50.

 A. Increase for Adult Dependants

-As of January 2024, for qualified adult dependants, you can receive a maximum increase of €169.70 on your invalidity pension, depending on their income.
+As of January 2025, for qualified adult dependants, your employees can receive a maximum increase of €178.30 on their invalidity pension, depending on their income.

-You can obtain an increase on Invalidity Pension for adult dependants if:
+They can obtain an increase on Invalidity Pension for adult dependants if:

-You will not be eligible for an adult-dependant increase if the dependant's weekly income is more than €310.
+Your employees will not be eligible for an adult-dependant increase if the dependant's weekly income is more than €310.

 B. Increase for Child Dependants

-As of January 2024:
+As of January 2025:’

-• €46 (full rate)
+• €50 (full rate)

-• €23 (half-rate)
+• €25 (half-rate)

-• €54 (full rate)
+• €62 (full rate)

-• €27 (half-rate)
+• €31 (half-rate)

 The catch?

 Invalidity Pension is taxable.
-It may be taxed fully or at a specific amount based on your circumstances.
+It may be taxed fully or at a specific amount based on your employees’ circumstances.

 The Department of Social Protection does not deduct taxes before making the Invalidity Pension payment.

-But to ensure the correct tax amount is paid, they will inform the Revenue about the taxable amount to be taken from Invalidity Pension for income tax purposes.
+However, to ensure the correct tax amount is paid, they will inform the Revenue about the taxable amount to be taken from Invalidity Pension for income tax purposes.

-When Is Invalidity Pension Paid?
+When Is Invalidity Pension Paid to Employees?

 The Invalidity Pension payment is made until the claimant: